Here you will find the answers to some of the questions we are asked most.

 Pensthorpe allows free entrance to one essential carer, who provides proof of carer status, when accompanying a full paying person who is physically or mentally impaired.
 A carer is someone who is over 18 and who provides essential help and support to someone who is in receipt of DLA (Disability Living Allowance) or PIP (Personal Independence Payment).
 The term carer shouldn’t be confused with a foster carer.

 Dogs are allowed in our Courtyard Hub, a section of our Courtyard Cafe (where they must be kept on a lead) and in our Gift Shop.
 Unfortunately, unless they are assistance dogs, dogs cannot enter the main reserve or adventure play areas.
 As a nature reserve we need to consider the welfare and well-being of our captive, resident and visiting species.

 Our car park does not currently offer any decent shade and it doesn’t take long for a dog to suffer in a car, so please do not leave your dog in the car.
-Please leave your dog at home, or at a day kennel so you can have cuddles when you’ve returned from your day out with us.
-Waggtails are just 5 miles away from the Pensthorpe estate and offer boarding for your dog while you visit us.
-Please contact Fiona Wagg on 01485 528310.
+Please leave your dog at home, or Petit Paws are just 6 miles from Pensthorpe and offer a home-from-home day care service for your dog.
+Please contact Sylvia Yerby on 01328 878823 or 07887 564600.

-Our ethos is all about reconnecting children with the great outdoors and natural world and we love nothing more than seeing them out in the Reserve with their WildRootz Passport enjoying the nature trails and wildlife along the way.
+Our ethos is all about reconnecting children with the great outdoors and natural world and we love nothing more than seeing them out in the Reserve with their Hootz & Friends Discovery Trail enjoying the sculptures and wildlife along the way.
 This is why we charge one admission fee, so that children can enjoy what our Reserve has to offer and get closer to nature, before they burn off some energy running around in WildRootz and Hootz House.